woupiestek/midistuff_ts/log.md

 - generate music xml / lilypond
 - review metadata (are limited ranges of values okay?)

+### nwctxt

+There is a specific problem with turning chords with tied notes into polyfony and back.
+Though I have a solution of sorts for the 'back' direction, that one computes the position of notes in time, and then works from that.
+The way back might be harder.

+It seems like my version of the scores have more structure: groups of notes can be nested without limit.
+Those nests would have to be deduced from the notation, even when there is on objectively right way.

+Soppose there is a sequence of chords each is tied to the next in at least one note, but each also has a note that starts there, or that ends there.
+The regrouping turns that into parallel voices with unbroken notes.
+The question is: how?

+Ideas:

+- some kind of voice leading algorithm.
+Find melodies in the weave, by just picking notes left as available.
+- minimize voices: begin by splitting in two sets of chords, in a way that lets tied notes be merged together.
+Extra splits feel better, though.
+- perhaps a divide an conquer system, based on missing ties?
+I mean, break up the sequence of chord in halves, take the notes that prevent the merger out?
+- assign values based on what note could belong to the same voice.
+- just calculate start times and durations.
+Does that make anything easier?

+What if the number of notes per chord varies?
+Is polyphony better than voices with nested chords?
+I should first make an algorithm that can do it, and then make it nice.

+The first chord lead to a split: the tied notes versus the untied ones.
+The second chord can subdivide the previously tied notes in two groups again: the once that stop and the ones that go on, and splits its own notes in those two groups as well.
+By the third one, the notes come in six groups. `2n` as number of groups for `n` chords.
+Basically, any combination of starting an stopping chord is a group here, though.

+## 2023-11-22

+- generate from nwctxt
+- generate music xml / lilypond
+- review metadata (are limited ranges of values okay?)

 ### continue analysis

 Every seem te represent one object, with a class name and a few attributes.